 LANDMAN: The person who researches mineral ownership and contacts mineral owners in an effort to negotiate leasing of mineral rights.
-Landmen will also negotiate "surface use agreements" with landowners who own the surface where the oil and gas operators would like to locate wells, pipelines, or other production equipment.
+Landmen will also negotiate "surface use agreements" with landowners who own the surface where the oil and

 GLOSSARY

 LOCAL GOVERNMENTAL DESIGNEE (LGD): The office (or person) designated to receive, on behalf of the local government, copies of all documents required to be filed with the local governmental designee pursuant to these rules (COGCC 100 Series rule).